GregoryAshton/PH3010_advanced_python/guides/getting_setup.md

 # Getting a sane environment for software development

 ## Introduction
-Often when we are taught "programming", we are given a [walled garden or clased platform](https://en.wikipedia.org/wiki/Closed_platform) to work in (e.g. think of [co-calc](https://cocalc.com/) or the lab computers where everything is pre-installed).
+Often when we are taught "programming", we are given a [walled garden or closed platform](https://en.wikipedia.org/wiki/Closed_platform) to work in (e.g. think of [co-calc](https://cocalc.com/) or the lab computers where everything is pre-installed).
 Walled gardens are great, they are filled with pretty flowers and you rarely find `ModuleNotFoundError`, `TabError: inconsistent use of tabs and spaces in indentation`, or the dreaded `malloc() failed: insufficient memory!`.
 In a walled garden, the environment you work in is carefully prepared to make it easy to focus on the problem in hand.

 Following your degree, wherever your interests take you, you may want to apply the skills that you have learned.
 The problem is that you can't take a walled garden with you.
 I mean physically, the lab computers are attached to the desk!
 Sometimes an employer might give you a new walled garden, but really you need to prepare for the reality of working in open environments and managing the environment yourself.